nchanko/myanocr_pub/README.md

 Ensure that Python (version 3.6 or later) is installed on your system.
 If not, download and install it from [python.org](https://python.org).

 ## Create Google Cloud Vision Service Account.
+You need to replace cloud_vision_service_acc.json with your own credentials.
 Ref: [https://daminion.net/docs/how-to-get-google-cloud-vision-api-key/](https://daminion.net/docs/how-to-get-google-cloud-vision-api-key/)